SUKIN SUPPORTING THE GREAT BARRIER REEF

 Did you know the Great Barrier Reef is home to six of the seven marine turtle species inhabiting our great planet?
 Did you also know that over 3,000 different types of coral and 1,700 specifies of fish also call the Reef home?
 Amazing isn’t it!

-This partnership, through the Reef Aid program, will help to stop sediment at its source and improve water quality.
-We are working with local landholders and communities across the Great Barrier Reef Catchment to rebuild eroding land and restore vital coastal wetlands.
+This partnership, through the Reef Aid program, has helped to stop sediment at its source and improve water quality.
+We have worked with local landholders and communities across the Great Barrier Reef Catchment to rebuild eroding land and restore vital coastal wetlands.

 WHO ARE WE HELPING?